petergnadig/bergulix_bow/A_mesurement/src/esp8266-restclient-master/README.md

 # Thanks

-[csquared](https://github.com/csquared) For creating this greate and simple library for Arduino
+[ricardochimal](https://github.com/ricardochimal) For all his c++ help.
+Couldn't have done this without you!

+[theycallmeswift](https://github.com/theycallmeswift) Helping incept and debug v1.0